 First, always verify that the fertilizer or pesticides won’t harm your pet.
-If you spray your yard, make sure the treatments have completely dried before allowing your pet back into the area.
+If you mist your yard, make sure the treatments have completely dried before allowing your pet back into the area.

 20. Protect your pets from the dangers of the pool.

 Pools can be a serious threat to pet safety, especially if they aren’t agile swimmers.
 Physical barriers that block access to your pool area will help keep them safe.